MALTS: Matching After Learning to Stretch: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This paper introduces the MALTS algorithm, which learns a distance-metric on the covariate space for use with matching.
+This paper introduces the MALTS algorithm, which learns a distance metric on the covariate space for use with matching.
 The learned metric stretches important covariates and compresses irrelevant covariates for outcome prediction in order to produce high-quality matches.
+Unlike other methods, MALTS can handle a large number of irrelevant covariates by compressing them to the point where they are effectively eliminated, which helps handle the curse of dimensionality.
 Unlike black-box machine learning methods, MALTS produces interpretable matched groups and returns the stretch matrix on covariates for counterfactual prediction.
 The stretch matrix is chosen here to be diagonal, so that it can be represented using only a few ``stretch'' numbers that determine the importance of each covariate in determining the matched groups.
-The matched groups arising from these stretch matrices and are thus interpretable.

-A natural extension that we are pursuing is to use neural networks or support vector machines to learn a flexible distance metric in a latent space, thus allowing us to match on medical records, images, and text documents.
-This will allow us to incorporate complex data structures by introducing a flexible learning framework (e.g., neural networks) for coding the data.
+Whereas deep neural networks mainly show improvements over other methods for problems that do not have natural data representations (computer vision, speech, etc.), we conjecture that the stretch/almost-exact match combination should suffice for most datasets.
+A natural extension, however, is to use neural networks to learn a flexible distance metric in a latent space, thus allowing us to match on medical records, images, and text documents.
+This will allow us to incorporate complex data structures by introducing a flexible learning framework (e.g., interpretable neural networks) for coding the data.
 That is, we can redefine the distance metric via